 Toowoomba Grammar School Army Cadet Unit (TGSACU) is a School-Based Unit of the Australian Army Cadets (AAC).

 The National Headquarters of the AAC is located in Canberra.
 TGSACU is part of the 11th Battalion (Darling Downs) which is attached to the Southern Queensland Australian Army Cadet Brigade based at Gallipoli Barracks, Enoggera.
 The School of Army Aviation at Oakey is the Cadet Unit’s Foster Unit.
-Cadets is a voluntary activity at Toowoomba Grammar School and its current enrolment is 80 cadets.In 2017, the TGS Cadet Unit celebrates its 125th year since its establishment.
+Cadets is a voluntary activity at Toowoomba Grammar School and its current enrolment is 80 cadets.In 2020, the TGS Cadet Unit celebrates its 128th year since its establishment.
+We currently have an authorise establishment of up to 100 cadets.
 From the days since the School operated a troop of mounted cavalry with students stabling their horses at the School the Australian Army Cadets has progress to a leading national youth development organisation.
-Cadets is a personal development program for young people, is not part of the Army, and there is absolutely no expectation fot cadets to join the military.
+Cadets is a personal development program for young people, is not part of the Army, and there is absolutely no expectation for cadets to join the military.
 The Australian Army Cadets adopts the values of the Australian Army – Courage, Initiative, Respect and Teamwork – to empower youth to achieve their potential.

 In a military sense, Cadets at the School has a very proud history, with school honour boards listing Old Boys serving in all of Australia’s major campaigns since the war in the Sudan in the 1880s.
 Numerous Old Boys have served Australia whilst holding the rank of Brigadier or General with the best known being the hero of World War I’s Charge of the Light Brigade at Beersheba, General Sir Harry Chauvel.